London Heathrow Airport Uber Waiting Areas, Drop Off And Pick Up Locations

 The place above is the only place you will receive requests for passenger pickups.
 You might as well get requests from nearby hotels and whatnot, but hey could be short local trips.
 I got one or two of those after waiting for over an hour at some of the spots is it can be a bit frustrating.

-How To Pickup Uber Passengers From Heathrow Airport
+How And Where To Pickup Uber Riders From Heathrow Airport

 There is just one place allowed to collect passengers – at the designated pick-up points at the short-stay Heathrow car parks.
 You are NOT authorized to pick up or wait for passengers at the drop-off areas.
 There is no other way around it.
 The passengers receive notifications by the app, and they know where they are supposed to go.
 You just have to wait for them at the designated level of the short-stay parking at the relevant terminal.
 That’s it.
 The short-stay car park fee is automatically added to the Uber fare, so you do not lose any money.
 They advise to meet the passengers at the waiting area, but by the time you arrive at the car park, they are usually at it already.
 Don’t go to the upper levels; you can just wait for the at level 1 at any of the corresponding terminal’s parking.
 The pickup surcharge at Heathrow is £4, £4.5 during peak hours.

 Here are the Uber designated spots for pickups at each terminal:

 Designated pickup spot: Level 1 short-term parking, Row Q. The Uber app will direct the riders towards the appropriate location.
 They should wait in the covered area.

 Designated pickup spot: Short term car park Level 3, Row A. The app will direct riders towards the appropriate location, and they should wait within the lift lobby area.

 Designated pickup spot: Short term car park Level 2 – Central Isle.
 The Uber app will inform the passengers to wait within the central lift area.